Diode-pumped Lasers | previous | next | feedback |

 Virtually all optically pumped lasers fall into one of two categories:

-- lamp-pumped lasers, having some kind of discharge lamp as the pump source
+- lamp-pumped lasers, having some kind of gas discharge lamp (arc lamp or flash lamp) as the pump source

-- diode-pumped lasers, pumped with some kind of laser diodes
+- diode-pumped lasers, which are pumped with some kind of laser diodes

 This article treats the latter category, for which the term all-solid-state lasers is also used.